muhammad-rafi/cisco-nso-docker/README.md

 Lastly, I have created this container on my DevNet Expert Candidate Workstation (CWS) Ubunut 20.04 for my DevNet Expert studies, but you can build this on other operation systems running docker.

+**DISCLAIMER** This repository was created by myself to practice with NSO in the Lab environment and should NOT be used for production use.
+This is not endorsed by the Cisco Systems.

 ## Installation

 Before you start, you need to make sure you have Cisco NSO installer and Network Element Drivers (NEDs) downloaded already from [Cisco Developer website]( https://developer.cisco.com/docs/nso/#!getting-and-installing-nso/download-your-nso-free-trial-installer-and-cisco-neds).
 Latest version for both is 5.7 at the time of writing this document.
 However, I used 5.5 in this document.